-- School Board of the International School of Indiana, Board Member (2016 - Present)
+- Board of Directors of the International School of Indiana, Board Member (2016 - Present)

 - Legal Lines (IndyBar’s Ask-A-Lawyer Program), Volunteer Attorney

-- Don answers calls from the general public through the Ask a Lawyer program that gives callers the opportunity to ask legal questions free of charge.
+- Don answers calls from the general public through the Indianapolis Bar Associations Ask-A-Lawyer program that gives callers the opportunity to obtain legal advice free of charge.

 - Washington Township Football, Inc., President (2001)